 Article and Resources

-Sleep isn’t just the key to waking up feeling well-rested in the morning.
+Sleep isn’t just the key to feeling well-rested in the morning.
 Quality sleep will also improve your focus and productivity, reduce your stress, and overall improve your health.
 When you sleep, your body is in an anabolic state, which means that your body is building up things like your immune system.
 Immunity is vital at any life stage, but especially during your pregnancy.
 Sleep gives your body and your brain a chance to repair and rebuild.

 Resources for Sleep